-It's a good article overall but, in my view, has a few flaws.
+It was a good article overall but, in my view, had a few flaws.
 Wilson writes that the interstate system brought "unpleasant and unintended consequences. ...
 Among those were the deterioration of the railroads, which lost passenger and freight traffic to the highways, and the erosion of public transit systems."

 Let's start with public transportation.
 In the beginning of the 20th Century, ridership grew steadily until the Great Depression.
 Between 1929 and 1939, people took fewer work trips and often could not afford to take leisure trips.
 World War II fuel rationing forced many to use public transport.
 Patronage peaked in 1946, when Americans took 23.4 billion trips on trains, buses and trolleys.

 After the war, cheap, plentiful fuel and general prosperity caused a surge in car ownership.
 By 1960, ridership dropped to 9.3 billion trips - even though there were few interstate highways at that point.